 Society Releases Additional Data on Consumer Sentiment Toward Airline Fees

-Alexandria, Va., September 26, 2017 - The American Society of Travel Agents (ASTA), the leading organization representing travel agents and advisors in the U.S., today weighed in on the U.S. Government Accountability Office’s (GAO) recent report on airline ancillary fees and released additional findings related to consumer sentiment on airline fees from its wide-ranging 2017 consumer research report “How America Travels.”
+Alexandria, Va., September 26, 2017 - The American Society of Travel agents (ASTA), the leading organization representing travel agents and agents in the U.S., today weighed in on the U.S. Government Accountability Office’s (GAO) recent report on airline ancillary fees and released additional findings related to consumer sentiment on airline fees from its wide-ranging 2017 consumer research report “How America Travels.”

 “Airlines have reaped billions in ancillary fee revenue – $7.1 billion in bag and change fees alone in 2016,” said Zane Kerby, ASTA’s President & CEO.
 “We believe in the free market and in the airlines’ prerogative to price their services.
 But we also believe consumers deserve choices and transparency in this unregulated market.
 Travel agents are consumer advocates for their clients we’re asking the government to do the same by taking action on behalf of U.S. travelers to ensure ancillary fee transparency.”

 Relevant data from ASTA’s research, published earlier this year, indicates that 79 percent of travelers support requiring airlines to disclose all fees up front; that 75 percent of Americans believe the government should prohibit airlines from charging for carry-on bags; and 66 percent support the prohibition of checked-bag fees altogether.
 Further, according to the ASTA study Americans are seven times more likely to say the government favors airlines over passengers, with general consensus across genders, generations and income levels.